Out of Sight (1966 film)

 Out of Sight is a 1966 comedy film with elements of the spy spoof.
 It is the third and last of a series of films geared at teenagers by director Lennie Weinrib and producer Bart Patton for Universal Pictures.
+Patton called it "an over the top kind of thing".

-Perhaps inspired by the success of the American International Pictures' teenage films, as well as Weinrib and Patton's Beach Party knockoff, Beach Ball, Universal and MCA signed a contract in 1965 for the pair to make 14 rock 'n' roll films in a two-year period; however, the only ones produced were Wild Wild Winter and this film.
+Perhaps inspired by the success of the American International Pictures' teenage films, as well as Weinrib and Patton's Beach Party knockoff Beach Ball, Universal and MCA signed a contract in 1965 for the pair to make 14 rock 'n' roll films in a two-year period; however, the only ones produced were Wild Wild Winter and this film.
 The title of the film was originally announced as Thunder Blunder a parody of Thunderball.

 Plot

 Homer (Jonathan Daly) is a butler to secret agent John Stamp.
-Overhearing a plot to disrupt a concert, Sandra Carter (Karen Jensen) contacts Stamp to seek his assistance but with his boss away, Homer steps into the role of superspy to save Rock and Roll from the criminal organisation known as F.L.U.S.H.
-FLUSH sends three femme fatale assassins after Sandra and Homer: Scuba (Wende Wagner), Tuff Bod (Deanna Lund) and Wipe Out (Maggie Thrett).
+Overhearing a plot to disrupt a concert, Sandra Carter (Karen Jensen) contacts Stamp to seek his assistance but with his boss away, Homer steps into the role of superspy to save rock and roll from the criminal organisation known as F.L.U.S.H.
+Sandra and Homer must contend with three femme fatale assassins: Scuba (Wende Wagner), Tuff Bod (Deanna Lund) and Wipe Out (Maggie Thrett).

 Production notes

-Cast & crew
+Producer Bart Patton and director Lennie Weinrib had made Beach Ball for Roger Corman.
+The quality of the film on a low budget impressed Lew Wasserman at Universal who signed the team to make two films, Wild Wild Winter and Out of Sight.

 Out of Sight features a variety of Universal contract players, musical performances by Gary Lewis and the Playboys, Dobie Gray, Freddie and the Dreamers, The Astronauts, The Turtles and The Knickerbockers provided by music producer Nick Venet, and gadget-laden motor vehicles designed by George Barris.
 The film's spytime score was composed by Fred Darian (who then managed Dobie Gray) and Al DeLory.

-The film was written by Larry Hovis, a comedian who was then co-starring in Hogan's Heroes.
+The film was written by Larry Hovis, who was then co-starring in Hogan's Heroes.

 This movie is the only onscreen appearance of The Turtles in a feature film.

 John Lodge, who plays John Stamp, never reveals his face onscreen.

-Although Bob Eubanks is listed in the opening credits, he does not appear onscreen at all - only his voice is heard as the announcer at the concert.
+Although Bob Eubanks is listed in the opening credits, he does not appear onscreen at all; only his voice is heard as the announcer at the concert.

-Weinrib's directing career consists of only three feature films - all in the beach party genre: Beach Ball for Paramount in 1965, and Wild Wild Winter and Out of Sight, both for Universal in 1966.

-The Astronauts were a Boulder, Colorado-based surf band who had a Billboard Top 100 hit in 1963 with their song “Baja,” and appeared in more beach party movies than any other surf band.
+The Astronauts were a Colorado-based surf band who had a Billboard Top 100 hit in 1963 with their song "Baja", and appeared in more beach party movies than any other surf band.
 These films were Wild Wild Winter, Surf Party, and Wild on the Beach.